zephyrproject-rtos/zephyr/samples/subsys/usb/cdc_acm/README.rst

 Requirements
 ************

-This project requires an USB device driver, which is available for Intel Quark* SE SoC based boards like :ref:`arduino_101`.
-For the Arduino 101 board you need a USB to 3.3V TTL serial cable.
-Connect it to UART1 as described in :ref:`Connecting Serial Output section <arduino_101>`.
+This project requires an USB device driver, which is available for multiple boards supported in Zephyr.

 Building and Running
 ********************

-Arduino 101
+Reel Board
 ===========

 To see the console output of the app, open a serial port emulator and